tanchongmin/strictjson/README.md

 - Easy integration with OpenAI JSON Mode by setting `openai_json_mode = True`
 - Exposing of llm variable for `strict_json` and `Function` for easy use of self-defined LLMs

+### Agent functionalities (see Agent.ipynb) - see https://github.com/simbianai/taskgen for most updated functionalities
+- Task-based Agents which will break down tasks into subtasks and solve them in bite-sized portions
+- Agents with registered functions as skills

+### Benefits of JSON messaging over agentic frameworks using conversational free-text like AutoGen
+- JSON format helps do Chain-of-Thought prompting naturally and is less verbose than free text
+- JSON format allows natural parsing of multiple output fields by agents
+- StrictJSON helps to ensure all output fields are there and of the right format required for downstream processing

 ### Tutorials and Community Support
 - Created: 7 Apr 2023
 - Collaborators welcome